jenkinsci/azure-vm-agents-plugin/README.md

 The ARM template which is used to deploy resources will now show up.

 More information on Jenkins logs can be found in the Jenkins documentation for [Viewing logs](https://www.jenkins.io/doc/book/system-administration/viewing-logs/).

+### Jenkins times out connecting to the agent when using a Public IP address

+Ensure you've configured an NSG on the subnet that Jenkins is using or selected one in the advanced configuration of the VM template.